SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ## init()
-Method for initializing a logic block.
-The logic block object to initialize is passed as an argument.
+Method for initializing a logic block; the settings you have previously configured will be applied and pins configured as requested at this time only.

 ##### Usage
 ```c++